 All in all, both SiteGround and Bluehost come with excellent interfaces and website management tools.
 But there are a couple of differences.
 While Bluehost takes the lead when it comes to site staging and simplicity, SiteGround offers a all-in-one-place custom panel that's intuitive and easy to navigate.

 When it comes to SiteGround vs Bluehost performance comparison, it's clear that SiteGround is the one that's more focused on speed.
 While both providers were equally reliable with 99.99% uptime, SiteGround was both faster in loading websites and was able to handle more traffic steadily.

 Both Bluehost and SiteGround scored 99.99% uptime.
 Bluehost was monitored slightly more than 2 months, while SiteGround – just a couple of days shy of 2 months.

 In all this time, SiteGround had 3 outages – 7 minutes of downtime in total.
-As for the response time, it was quite stable, averaging at 217ms – one of the best results I've ever gotten, to be honest.
+As for the response time, it was quite stable, averaging at 217ms – one of the best results we've ever gotten, to be honest.

 Bluehost had 6 outages with a total of 11 minutes of downtime.
 The response time, however, was not so stable.
 At first, Bluehost was slower with a maximum peak of 703ms.
 Later, speed stabilized and the provider scored 361ms average response time.